montaque22/object-reader/API.md

 <a name="montaque.ObjectReader#inspect"></a>
 #### objectReader.inspect(propertyString, defaultProperty) ⇒ <code>any</code>
-This method allows you to read into an object many levels deep without throwing an error if you access an undefined property.
-If you access an undefined property it will return undefined or it will return the value you specified in the defaultProperty param.
+This method allows you to read into an object many levels deep using a string dot notation.
+If you try to access properties from undefined members it will return undefined or whatever you tell it to return in the defaultProperty param.
+You can also access array members by referring to the index in the dot notation.

 **Kind**: instance method of <code>[ObjectReader](#montaque.ObjectReader)</code>